dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 |SubA_A3_tool_interface|

-For the purposes of this example we will use a global DEM at 230m resolution as the Landuse landcover dataset that we are using in this example is 300m resolution so the DEM has a higher the resolution (smaller the grid cells)
+These instructions are also present in the right-hand panel of the tool interface Step A3.
+The tool step A3 does not actually run anything other than pointing users to the documentation.

 Step A4 Generate real surface area raster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The final layer that needs generating is the Real Surface Area raster from the DEM.
 The tools should have all been tested to check your R integration is working in the initial setup.
 Refer to the workflow diagram in the overview section for an explanation of the process to calculate the real surface area from a DEM.

+For the purposes of this example we will use a global DEM at 230m resolution as the Landuse landcover dataset that we are using in this example is 300m resolution so the DEM has a higher the resolution (smaller the grid cells).

 In the Processing Toolbox, under Models, click on model **A4 Generate Real Surface Area Raster**.